Synthetic polarization observations of magnetized pillars in HII regions: Assessing the reliability of the

 1. Transverse Compression (TC): This stage is characterized by the initial flattening of the structure as the shock front impacts the over-density.
 The compression acts primarily along the direction of shock propagation, which corresponds to the minor axis $c$ at this stage.
-Consequently, $c$ decreases while $a$ remains relatively constant or decreases at a slower rate, resulting in a sharp increase of the aspect ratio $a/c$ (see the ``Pillar formation (TC)'' column in Fig.~\ref{fig:pillar_evol_ac_ratio}).
+Consequently, $c$ decreases while $a$ remains relatively constant or decreases at a slower rate, resulting in a sharp increase of the aspect ratio $a/c$ (see the ``Pillar formation (TC)'' column in Fig.~\ref{fig:pillar_evol_ac_ratio}, { bottom panel}).

-2. Axial Compression (AC): Following the initial flattening, the shock front envelops the structure.
+2. Axial Compression (AC): After initial flattening, the shock front envelopes the structure.
 During this phase, the aspect ratio $a/c$ decreases over time.
 Physically, this corresponds to a "squashing" of the structure's major extent as the shock sweeps up and compresses the gas from the sides.
-It is important to clarify that because $a$ and $c$ are defined by the instantaneous geometry, the physical axes may swap roles during this transition: the axis aligned with the flow (initially compressed as $c$ during TC) can eventually evolve to become the major axis $a$ of the resulting pillar.
-The AC phase represents the geometric transition where the longest dimension is significantly reduced relative to the thickness (see the ``Pillar formation (AC)'' column in Fig.~\ref{fig:pillar_evol_ac_ratio}).
+It is important to clarify that because $a$ and $c$ are defined by instantaneous geometry, the physical axes may change roles during this transition: the axis aligned with the flow (initially compressed as $c$ during TC) can eventually evolve to become the main axis $a$ of the resulting pillar.
+The AC phase represents the geometric transition where the longest dimension is significantly reduced relative to the thickness (see the ``Pillar formation (AC)'' column in Fig.~\ref{fig:pillar_evol_ac_ratio}, { bottom panel}).